srishina/mqtt.ts/README.md

 The client library supports reconnecting and automatically resubscribe / publish the pending messages.

-MQTTv5 supports the possibility to set whether the session that is initiated with the broker should be clean or a continuation of an earlier session.
+MQTTv5 supports the possibility to set whether the session that is initiated with the broker should be clean or a continuation of the last session.
 In the later case, the session unique identifier is used.
-The specification also provides an extra property through which the broker can decide how long a session should be kept.
-The property is called "Session expiry interval" given in 3.1.2.11.2 Session Expiry Interval.
+The specification also provides an extra property through which the broker can decide how long a session will be kept.
+The property is called "Session expiry interval" given in sec 3.1.2.11.2 - Session Expiry Interval.
 The broker informs the client whether the session is available or not in the connack response.

 So in sumamry, clean start + the session expiry interval + the connack response from the broker determines how the client reconnects.